rayush158/emoji-dictionary/README.md

 This is an Emoji Interpreter App , Search meaning of Emoji

-* language - Html, Css.
-JavaScript
+* Technology - Html, Css.
+JavaScript, React

    [Live Link for App](https://myemojidictionary.netlify.app/)